WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

       ;; continuation as an argument to $next_task.
       (switch $ct $yield (local.get $next_task))
-      ;; If we get here, some other continuation switched back to us, and we ;; receive that continuation as a value on the stack.
-Need to enqueue it ;; in the task list.
+      ;; If we get here, some other continuation switched back to us, and we ;; receive that continuation here.
+Need to enqueue it ;; in the task list, unless it is a null referene.
+The latter happens when ;; we were resumed by `$entry` instead of being switched to directly.
       ...
     )
-    ;; Just return if no other task in queue, making the $scheduler call a noop.
+    ;; Just return if no other task in queue, making the $yield_to_next call ;; a noop.

   )